amruthjakku/InternLink/docs/SWECHA_OAUTH_GUIDE.md

 ## 🎯 Overview

-This guide documents the complete OAuth integration with Swecha's GitLab instance (`https://code.swecha.org`) for the InternLink platform.
+This guide documents the complete OAuth integration with Swecha's GitLab instance (`https://code.swecha.org`) for the AI developer InternLink platform.
 Users can now sign in directly with their Swecha GitLab accounts and seamlessly connect their repositories for progress tracking.

 ## 🔐 OAuth Application Configuration